eaardal/pod-id/README.md

 kubectl logs $(podid my-app)
 ```

+App names can be partial.
+If you have a pod with ID `card-payment-api-123sdk-54lda5` you can use a part of the name such as `podid payment` to look it up.

 ### Resolving kubernetes namespace

 TL;DR: Use [kubens](https://github.com/ahmetb/kubectx).
 Pod-id will read `kubens --current` to find the current namespace.